+'''

-- MyProject Top level directory
+MyProject - Top level directory

-- myproject Python package
+myproject - Python package

-- init.py
+init.py

+'''

 During development of your project, Twisted plugins can be loaded from a special directory in your project, assuming your top level directory ends up in sys.path.
 Create a directory named twisted containing a directory named plugins, and add a file named myproject_plugin.py to it.
 This file will contain your plugin.
-Note that you should not add any init.py files to this directory structure, and the plugin file should not be named myproject.py (because that would conflict with your project's module name).
+Note that you must not add any init.py files to this directory structure, and the plugin file should not be named myproject.py (because that would conflict with your project's module name).

-In this file, define an object which provides the interfaces twisted.plugin.IPlugin and twisted.application.service.IServiceMaker.
+In this file, define an object which provides the interfaces twisted.plugin.IPlugin and twisted. application.service.IServiceMaker.